centic9/poi-regression-test/README.md

 ### Compile Apache POI

-Compile the jars for Apache POI to use them as part of the test-run:
+Compile the jars for Apache POI to use them as part of the test-run.

+For Apache POI up to 4.1.2:

     cd /opt/poi
     ant jar integration-test-jar

+For Apache POi since 5.0.0:

+    cd /opt/poi
+    ant jar compile-integration

 ### Set up test